artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 - "Manage Properties" from the company group.
 - "Manage Extensions", "Manage Environments", and "Develop" from the property group.

-You can create additional product profiles with more limited rights later if you like, but for now simply select **[!UICONTROL + Add all]** for both Company Rights and Property Rights.
+You can create additional product profiles with more limited rights later if you like, but for now simply select **[!UICONTROL + Add all]** for both **Company Rights** and **Property Rights**.
 Make sure to select **[!UICONTROL Save]** on each.

 ![Manage Property Rights](../images/getting-started/admin-console-add-all-property-rights.png)

 ![Manage Company Rights](../images/getting-started/admin-console-add-all-company-rights.png)

-So far, we have chosen the appropriate organization, created a product profile, added Users to the product profile, and assigned permissions.
+So far, we have chosen the appropriate organization, created a product profile, added users to the product profile, and assigned permissions.

 This completes the required setup in Admin Console.
 You and your team members that have been set up as users can now sign in to [the Data Collection UI](https://launch.adobe.com/).